Usage Guides

 Insulin Syringe (1 mL)

-An insulin syringe with a fine-gauge needle (27–29 G) allows precise BW addition and minimizes vial septum damage.
+A fine-gauge needle (27–29 G) allows precise BW addition and minimizes vial septum damage.

 Alcohol Swabs